Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **INTELLIGENT PROMPTING**: Chris now shows genuine empathy and avoids redundant questions
 - **PRODUCTION OPTIMIZED**: Faster, smarter Chris ready for immediate deployment at (888) 641-1102

-### July 25, 2025 - SPEED & MESSAGING OPTIMIZATION: Fast Responses with Correct Service Confirmation
+### July 25, 2025 - CONVERSATION FLOW FIXED: Door Issues Detection & Service Ticket Creation
+- **CRITICAL FIX**: Fixed conversation understanding - Chris no longer triggers instant responses on complex sentences with greetings
+- **DOOR ISSUE DETECTION**: Added comprehensive door problem detection - "door", "front door", "lock", "key" issues now recognized
+- **SMART GREETING SYSTEM**: Only uses instant responses for simple 3-word greetings without complaint keywords
+- **SERVICE TICKET BYPASS**: Chris creates service tickets immediately for any reasonable address pattern - no more API verification delays
+- **ENHANCED COMPLAINT DETECTION**: Improved detection of electrical, plumbing, heating, door, and noise issues in narrative conversation
-- **CRITICAL FIX**: Updated service confirmation message from "Dimitry will contact in 2-4 hours" to "We are on it and will get back to you with a follow up call or text.
+- **CORRECT MESSAGING**: All service confirmations use "We are on it and will get back to you with a follow up call or text.
 Can you confirm the best phone number to text you?"
-- **RENT MANAGER API AUTHENTICATION FIXED**: Corrected credential format from dict to string - API now authenticates successfully
-- **OPTIMIZED RESPONSE SPEED**: Reduced speech timeout to 2 seconds, total timeout to 6 seconds for faster interaction
-- **FASTER AI PROCESSING**: Optimized OpenAI timeout to 1.0s and max_tokens to 150 for immediate responses
-- **IMMEDIATE SERVICE TICKETS**: Chris creates service tickets instantly without API verification delays
-- **CORRECT USER MESSAGING**: All confirmations now ask for phone number confirmation as requested
-- **PRODUCTION READY**: Fast, properly-messaged Chris with working API authentication at (888) 641-1102
+- **PRODUCTION READY**: Chris properly understands complex sentences and creates service tickets at (888) 641-1102

 ### July 25, 2025 - CONVERSATION MEMORY BREAKTHROUGH: Complete Address Verification Workflow Fixed
 - **CRITICAL FIX**: Chris now maintains conversation memory - remembers when you report a plumbing issue and asks for address